Birmingham Oratory: Tolkien and the Oratory

 The Birmingham Oratory was to play a major role in the life of J. R. R. Tolkien, the author of The Lord of the Rings, who was a parishioner there for about nine years during his childhood.

 After the unexpected death of their father in South Africa, their mother, Mabel Suffield Tolkien, began to seek a spiritual home where she could find support in her struggle as a widow and single mother of little financial means.
 Fifty years after the establishment of the Oratorian community there, she started to attend the Church of St. Anne.
 The family was received into the Catholic Church in the spring of 1900, provoking opposition from the Tolkien family as well as her own.

 A small gift from a relative enabled the young Ronald Tolkien (as he was called by his family) to enroll in the prestigious King Edward's School in Birmingham.
 This required the family to relocate.
 Not finding the spiritual support she needed in the local Catholic parish there, Mabel Tolkien began to take her two boys on long walks into the country on Sundays.
 Through these she came to know the Oratory, and found a friend in the community in the person of Fr.
 Francis Xavier Morgan, Cong.Orat.

 The young Ronald had enrolled in the school without having been given a scholarship, and the tuition and fees weighed heavily upon the family income.
 When Father Morgan became aware of this, he made arrangements for the boy to transfer to the St. Philip's School.
 That, along with tutoring by his mother at home, allowed Ronald to gain a scholarship and to return to King Edward's School.

 When Mabel Tolkien's health began to decline as a result of diabetes, Francis Morgan used his personal income to provide a home for the family in the vicinity of their rural house.
-After her death in 1904, fearing that their relations might force the boys to give up their Catholic faith, Mabel Tolkien appointed Father Morgan as their legal guardian.
+Fearing that their relations might force the boys to give up their Catholic faith, Mabel Tolkien arranged for Father Morgan to be their legal guardian after her death, which occurred in 1904.

 Morgan then supported the Tolkien boys out of his own pocket, paying Mabel's sister to house the boys.
 They found a real home, however, in the parish community of the Oratory, taking part in activities such as scouting there, which gave them an outlet for their youthful energies and companionship.